 I thank each one of my children, who have come to births with their midwife/mama to watch their nursing siblings, encouraged and informed their own friends in the ways of normal pregnancy & birth, written papers in high school and college about the politics of midwifery, and finally, have chosen homebirths for their own children - what better testimony is there; what better validation for a life of work, than that?

-Karen is a licensed CPM in Delaware; a faculty preceptor for the National College of Midwifery, and clinical preceptor for Birthwise Midwifery School, both nationally accredited direct-entry midwifery training programs.
+**Karen is a licensed midwife in both Delaware & Maryland; a faculty preceptor for the National College of Midwifery, and clinical preceptor for Birthwise Midwifery School, both nationally accredited direct-entry midwifery training programs.
 She is owner & founder of WomanWise .